Julien Civange

-Julien Civange is a musician, composer, lyricist, and producer.
+Julien Civange is a French musician, composer, lyricist, and producer.
 He was born in Paris, France.

+Early career

-DJ at age 10 on the French underground radio "Carbone 14", then musical reporter for the major French magazines, radio and TV stations, Julien Civange, leaves the world of media at the age of 17 with a significant experience of the entertainment world.
+Civange began working as a DJ at age 10 on the French underground radio Carbone 14.
+He later worked as a musical reporter for French magazines, radio and TV stations.
+Civange later left his reporting career at the age of 17.
 He has met numerous musicians (Bo Diddley, Charlie Burchill, Joe Strummer, Téléphone) who contributed to his musical autodidact background.

 La Place

 At 16, Julien Civange created the rock band La Place, with two school friends.
 In its very first version the band sounds like a mix of punk energy and funk music.

 David Bowie who wanted the "best beginners band of the moment" invited La Place as an opening band for his concert with Tin Machine at la Cigale (1989).

-Following a Tour Sauvage and hundreds of live shows before various change of line-up and 4 years stuck in a basement, from which they emerge to make 7 concerts with Simple Minds (April–May 1995).
+Following Tour Sauvage and hundreds of live shows before various change of line-up and 4 years stuck in a basement, from which they emerge to make 7 concerts with Simple Minds (April–May 1995).
 Two months after, they were invited by the Rolling Stones at the Olympia (July 1995).

 After this concerts, the band who had never had a label until then signed with an indie one (La Bande Son Canal +) and recorded their first and only album.